ruialmeida-cyber/Microsoft-Infrastructure-Administration-Foundations/2.4-Active-Directory-User-Administration-Automation/README.md

 Final validation
 ```

-The main advantage is therefore not simply speed.
+The primary advantage is therefore not simply speed.

 Automation provides a mechanism for applying the same administrative logic repeatedly and consistently.

+However, automation also increases potential impact.

+A manual mistake may affect one identity.

+A poorly designed automation process may affect many identities.

+Therefore, increased automation should be accompanied by stronger validation, controlled testing and clear failure conditions.

 ---